stomp-js/stomp-js.github.io/index.md

 Please try the following guides:

 - [Using StompJS] - a step-by-step guide.
-- [Using rx-stomp with Angular] - Preferred, originally written for Angular13, should work with Angular 7+.
+- [Using rx-stomp with Angular] — originally written for Angular13, should work with Angular 7+.
 - Guide to [Connection status in ng2-stompjs].